Filip-231/NG-CarApp/README.md

     - value = models.IntegerField(blank=True, null=True)

 I decided to create new rating card for after each rate.
-After scalling up this application to manage access of multiply users, they would be able to remove / update posted rating.
+If there would be multiply users, they would be able to remove/update posted rating.

 - Catalogue:
    - make=models.CharField(max_length=100)